redhat-developer/devspaces-images/README.md

+Links marked with this icon :door: are _internal to Red Hat_.
+This includes Jenkins servers, job configs in gitlab, and container sources in dist-git.

+Because these services are internal, in the interest of making all things open, we've copied as much as possible into this repo.
+Details below.

 ## Midstream code
 This repo is used to house identical copies of the code used to build the **CodeReady Workspaces images** in Brew/OSBS, but made public to enable pull requests and easier contribution.

-* Downstream code can be found in http://pkgs.devel.redhat.com/cgit/?q=codeready-workspaces
+* Downstream code can be found in repos _internal to Red Hat_ at http://pkgs.devel.redhat.com/cgit/?q=codeready-workspaces :door:
     - select the `crw-2-rhel-8` branch for the latest `2.x` synced from upstream main branches, or
     - select a branch like `crw-2.8-rhel-8` for a specific release, synced to a stable branch like `7.28.x`.

 ## Jenkins jobs

-Links marked with this icon :door: are internal to Red Hat.
-This includes Jenkins servers, job configs, and gitlab sources.

 This repo also contains an identical copy of the [Jenkinsfiles and groovy](https://gitlab.cee.redhat.com/codeready-workspaces/crw-jenkins/-/tree/master/jobs/CRW_CI) :door: sources used to configure the [jenkins-csb](https://gitlab.cee.redhat.com/ccit/jenkins-csb) :door: Configuration-as-Code (casc) Jenkins instance used to build the artifacts needed for Brew/OSBS builds.
 Since the server and config sources are _internal to Red Hat_, [this copy](https://github.com/redhat-developer/codeready-workspaces-images/blob/crw-2-rhel-8/crw-jenkins/jobs/CRW_CI/) is provided to make it easier to see how CodeReady Workspaces is built.
 Hooray for open source!